-Agadez is a small town – merely a collection of adobe huts, clustered around a tall mosque, which is constructed of sun-dried bricks.
+Agadez is a small town – merely a collection of adobe huts, clustered around a mosque with a tall minaret, which is constructed of sun-dried mud bricks.
 We eat in a small outdoor restaurant near the open-air market – boiled cassava, served in a spicy sauce.
-In the market, a selection of natural medicines, and amulets, called gri-gri, are for sale – a fantastic collection of snake skins, snakes’ heads, dried lizards, vultures’ heads and claws, animal furs (of e.g. genettes), sea shells, bark, etc.
+In the market, a selection of natural medicines, and amulets, called gri-gri, are for sale – a fantastic collection of snake skins, snakes’ heads, dried lizards, vultures’ heads and claws, animal furs (including genettes), sea shells, bark, etc.

-Camp is made in a small oasis outside town, a forest-like area with numerous doum palms (Hyphaene thebaica), acacias, tamarisks, and other trees.
-Birdlife is rich here, and, among others, we spot little green bee-eater (Merops orientalis), blue-naped mousebird (Urocolius macrourus), and yellow-breasted barbet (Trachyphonus margaritatus).
+We camp in a small oasis outside town, a forest-like area with numerous doum palms (Hyphaene thebaica), acacias, tamarisks, and other trees.
+Birdlife is rich here.
+We observe little green bee-eater (Merops orientalis), blue-naped mousebird (Urocolius macrourus), yellow-breasted barbet (Trachyphonus margaritatus), and others.